 We follow our guide through the village as he constantly gave us facts about the movies.

 Fact.
 The Alexander family own thousand of sheep that run free through the hill.
 And for one of the long-shot Jackson needed sheep in the background.
 But unfortunately, the Alexander’s sheep weren’t the right breed.
-So he asked the family to take away their sheep and he brought thousand of sheep that where the breed Tolkien had described in his books.
+So he asked the family to take away their sheep, and he brought thousands of sheep that where the breed Tolkien had described in his books.
 All that for one long-shot scene that we see for less than a couple of seconds!

 He also told us that after the first trilogy the whole set was taken down.
 And then Jackson came back for the Hobbit trilogy and rebuild everything as it was 10 years ago.
 This is where the Alexander family told Jackson that they would like to keep the movie set as it is and not taking it down again at the end of the new trilogy.
 And I’m so glad they decided that!

 We slowly made our way to the top of the hill where Bag End is situated on top of the hill.